Wrong use of refute_includes in tests

 --- a/test/functional/queries_controller_test.rb +++ b/test/functional/queries_controller_test.rb @@ -645,7 +645,7 @@ class QueriesControllerTest < Redmine::ControllerTest # response includes systemwide visible version assert_include ["OnlineStore - Systemwide visible version", "7", "open"], json # response doesn't include non visible version - refute_includes ["Private child of eCookbook - Private Version of public subproject", "6", "open"], json + assert_not_include ["Private child of eCookbook - Private Version of public subproject", "6", "open"], json end def test_subproject_filter_time_entries_with_project_id_should_return_filter_values

-#1 Updated by Mizuki ISHIKAWA 15 days ago
+#1 Updated by Mizuki ISHIKAWA over 3 years ago

 That makes sense to me.